 AEJMC’s job listing service is biased toward journalism and “strategic communication” (advertising, PR, production, etc.) positions but again, lots of good stuff gets listed over the course of the year.

 So you sent off a letter in October and it’s February and you wonder if you’ve got a chance: these wikis might tell you.
-Passed along to me by Ted Gournelos, these are collective resources to counter the vast abyss that your job application enters between the day you drop off the letter and the day you get the interview or the rejection letter.
-While these sites may contribute to neurotic checking, and their updating requires lots of participants (information seemed hit or miss when I checked), they provide information you can’t get anywhere else.
-If I’m not mistaken, there are also wikis for other fields.
+They can also be incredibly useful for seeing what jobs are available–one of my colleagues believes they are currently the most complete resource in our field.
+BUT: in my experience as a prof watching these over the years, I’ve seen them become a source of psychic pain for students, inaccurate information about the state of searches, and in one case there was even a racist attack that had to be cleaned up.
+So BE CAREFUL WITH THESE.
+These are collective resources to counter the vast abyss that your job application enters between the day you drop off the letter and the day you get the interview or the rejection letter.
 Right now these two are US-centric, but they wouldn’t be if job seekers in other countries joined in.
-There are also lots of useful and not-so-useful links on the main page.

 Again, I’m of two minds here.
 On the one hand, this is a super-useful resource. as far as I know, job candidates have really no recourse for bad behavior by search committees, so this is a place they can at least warn one another.
 On the other, stories are unverified and largely personal.
 For instance, the University of Illinois at Urbana-Champaign entry features evidence from a single blog post from Karen Kelsky about her time there.
 Her experience is so different from mine we might as well have been at different schools.
-I’m not saying that to defend UIUC–I haven’t been there for over a decade and can’t really speak to the current cultural climate.
+I’m not saying that to defend UIUC–I left in 1999.
 It’s just that one person’s experience can’t really encapsulate the spirit of an entire campus with tens of thousands of people.
 All this is to say the site is the most useful when it is the most specific and confirmed (see, e.g., Mississippi State in History for an example).